MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-avd-content.md

 While single-session Azure Virtual Desktop for Azure Local offers dedicated resources, performance isolation, and extensive user customization, these benefits come with significantly higher resource demands. **Organizations that prioritize efficient scaling and cost savings should consider Windows 10/11 multi-session as the optimal choice.** By sharing resources across users, reducing infrastructure costs, and delivering a familiar user experience, multi-session deployments provide a compelling solution for businesses seeking to maximize their virtual desktop environments while maintaining high performance.
 Thus, we recommend that customers pursue the Windows 10/11 multi-session setup for their Azure Virtual Desktop for Azure Local use case.

-## Sample Workload Use Case for Azure Virtual Desktop
+### Example workload use case

-In this section, we provide a sample workload use-case for Azure Virtual Desktop for Azure Local based on the published [Azure Virtual Desktop user density guide](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs) that customers may reference when building out a solution.
+The section below  provides an example workload use case for Azure Virtual Desktop for Azure Local based on the published [Azure Virtual Desktop user density guide](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs), this can be used as a reference when deploying solutions.

 - **Use Case**
   - **Session Type**: Multi-session